janse180/dynamiccluster/deploy.md

       key_name:

-Security groups, in list
+Security groups, in list, e.g.

       security_groups:

-Availability zone, if multi-zones are available, each zone is one resource.
+          - group1
+          - group2

+Availability zone.
+Each resource can only use one resource; if you want to run worker nodes in multiple zones, you need to define multiple resources.

       availability_zone: